-Every 49 days - NSB FREIGHTER CRUISES (mv BUXCLIFF and mv MSC FLAMINIA, each about 80,000 tons, 5 passengers) - La Spezia, Barcelona, Valencia and Sines to Freeport (Bahamas), Port Everglades, Veracruz and Altamira (Mexico), and return via Houston, New Orleans, thence Freeport to Sines, Barcelona, Gioia Tauro, Naples and La Spezia.
+Every 42 days - NSB FREIGHTER CRUISES (mv MSC FLAMINIA, 80,000 tons, 5 passengers) - La Spezia, Genoa, Valencia, Algeciras and Sines to New York (Newark), Boston, Baltimore, Norfolk, Savannah and Charleston, returning via Algeciras, Valencia, Gioia Tauro, Naples and Livorno to La Spezia.

 Twice monthly - RICKMERS LINIE - PEARL STRING ROUTE (Nine vessels, each 30,000 tons, 6 passengers) - From Houston and Philadelphia via Hamburg and Antwerp to Genoa, eastbound only and subject to space availability.

 Monthly to/from Egypt - CMA CGM THE FRENCH LINE (mv's CMA CGM AMBER and CMA CGM EIFFEL, each 58,540 tons, 8 passengers) - From New York, Norfolk, Savannah and Charleston to Port Said, and returning from Damietta to New York.